 So yes, my day is busy.
 But I wouldn’t change a thing.
 I am so grateful for each and every minute, even though

 I don’t have a disability, but when I broke my elbow last summer, it was significantly harder to do things with one arm.
-It was a good reminder that there is NO excuse for me to not help others, or do dishes, drive carpool, fold laundry or mow the lawn.
+It was a good reminder that there is NO excuse for me not to help others, do dishes, drive carpool, fold laundry, or mow the lawn.
 I could still do all these things with a broken elbow, but I was much more tired, and it took me a longer amount of time.
-I’m thankful for my healthy body and the chance to
+I’m thankful for my healthy body, and the chance to

 be busy have a life full of blessings.

 This world is full of wonderful opportunities.
 So go out and seize the day–carpe diem, but keep in mind that you are filling your life with blessings.
 My advice for you is, if you feel busy and don’t think it’s a blessing, try to be a problem-solver and find a way not to do it anymore.